 In April 2015, the FASB issued guidance requiring debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability.
 In August 2015, the FASB issued guidance clarifying that debt issuance costs related to line-of-credit arrangements may be deferred and presented as an asset.
 The guidance is effective retrospectively for annual periods beginning after December 15, 2015 and interim periods within those annual periods.
-This guidance will require the Company to reclassify its debt issuance costs associated with its debt other than line-of-credit and other revolving debt arrangements on its consolidated balance sheets from "prepaid expenses and other assets" to "debt" on a retrospective basis.
-The Company is in the process of assessing the potential impacts of adopting this guidance on its financial condition.
-The new guidance will not affect the Company's results of operations or cash flows.
+The Company has assessed the potential impacts from adoption of this guidance and has determined that there will be no impact on its financial position, results of operations and cash flows.